-Pink clouds and fractured trees appear in many of Grell’s conceptions that seem to possess a special importance.
+Pink clouds and distressed trees appear in many of Grell’s conceptions that seem to possess a special importance.

 California artist Emerson Woelffer (1914-2003), during an 1977 interview conducted by UCLA, recalls going to visit Grell in his art studio at the Tree Studios art colony building in Chicago and found him painting clouds for a Balaban & Katz theatre around 1929.